Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Results and discussion

 This tendency does not hold for multiple-loop compact formulations.
 In these cases, the root gap tends to increase with longer time horizons (greater than 30 days).
 The same effect is particularly true when increasing the number of prosumers, especially from 20 to 30 prosumers, where a significant root gap difference is observed.

-What remains noteworthy, though, is that the reformulated problem using clique enumeration exhibits the opposite behavior.
-Similar to single-loop models, it exhibits a peak root gap around 14 days of time horizon and decreases for larger time horizons.
+What remains noteworthy, though, is that the reformulated problem using clique enumeration exhibits the opposite behaviour.
+Similar to single loop models, it exhibits a peak root gap around 14 days of time horizon and decreases for larger time horizons.

 \cref{fig:root_gap_ml_days} and \cref{fig:root_gap_ml_actors} highlight the benefits of the clique generation formulation.
 This approach results in lower root gaps than the compact model once the number of prosumers becomes large (i.e., greater than 20).
-Furthermore, unlike the compact formulation, clique generation not only produces smaller root gaps but also tends to further reduce them as either the time horizon or the number of prosumers increases, hinting that our approaches will produce high-quality solutions and guarantees even without running a full branch-and-cut algorithm.
+Furthermore, unlike the compact formulation, clique generation not only produces smaller root-node gaps but also tends to further reduce them as either the time horizon or the number of prosumers increases, hinting that our approaches will produce high-quality solutions and guarantees even without running a full branch-and-cut algorithm.